mq2004/azure-content/articles/cortana-analytics-technical-guide-demand-forecast.md

 	your own server and database names, and then click **"OK"**.
 For server name, make sure you specify the port 1433 (**YourSolutionName.database.windows.net, 1433**).
 Ignore the warning
-	messages that appear on the screen.
+	messages that appears on the screen.

 	-   In the next pop out window, you'll see two options on the left pane (**Windows** and **Database**).
 Click **"Database"**, fill in your